 Welcome to this week's behind-the-scenes post.
-Today's is about one of the most amorphous game design concepts: variety, through the lens of our work on our upcoming game Trekking the World 2nd Edition.
+Today's is about one of the most amorphous game design concepts: variety.

 Varieties of Variety

-Players say they want "variety" in their strategy games, but what that means isn't straightforward.
+Players say they want variety in strategy games.

-The reason it's not, I think, is it's a catchall term that refers to multiple things.
+But what that means isn't clear, because "variety" a catch-all term referring to multiple things.
 To design them into games, we have to be explicit about what they are.

-So I now rely on a list of multiple kinds of variety.
-When I design a game, I try to build all of them in.
+As a game designer desperate to make not-awful games, I now rely on a list of multiple kinds of variety.
+When I design a game, I try to build all in.

-I thought it might be interesting to go through the list and reflect on how each kind of variety manifests in the game we're working on, Trekking the World 2nd Edition (which is an almost complete reinvention of the game, mechanically).
+I thought it might be interesting to go through the list and reflect on how each kind of variety manifests Trekking the World 2nd Edition, our latest game (and a complete mechanical overhaul).

 In the list below, the words in the italics define each type of variety, and the rest explains how it manifests in our game.
 Here we go: